When it comes to managing my time, sometimes it feels like I'm losing the battle, the war and maybe even the will to live.

 - Print handouts for this afternoon’s presentation

-Tasks don’t belong in your calendar – don’t even try to combine the two – there are much better tools for that.
+Use this trick sparingly.
+Tasks don’t belong on your calendar – there are much better tools for that.
 You don’t want your calendar filled with dozens of 5-minute reminders but the odd one here and there can really help you out.

 7. Add another time zone

-If you work with colleagues or clients around the world, then adding a second time zone to your Calendar is a great idea.
+If you work with colleagues or clients around the world, then adding a second time zone to your calendar is a great idea.

 This will show dual times on your calendar – very helpful when planning meetings.
 Plus it saves you the hassle of Googling "what time is it in..."
 You can set up dual-time zones on Outlook and on Gmail and most other email clients.

-8. Import all your calendars
+8. Merge all your calendars into one

 If you do have multiple calendars then import them all into your primary calendar.
 It’ll save you loads of time and if you have overlay mode, you’ll be able to see all your calendars and appointments simultaneously.